FluffNet/wireguard-install-arch/README.md

 ## Why this fork?

-The upstream project targets Debian- and RHEL-based systems.
+The upstream project targets Debian and RHEL-based systems.

 This fork: